Da-Buche/skill-best-practices/README.md

 Avoid external mapping files.

-### Try to follow common practices.
+### Follow common practices.

-If you don't, document it properly!
+If you write specific, tricky or weird code, document it properly!

 > [!WARNING]
 >